Q. What is a registered psychologist?

 Q. What types of patients do you see?

-I am accepting new individual adult patients, age 21+.
+I work with individual adult patients, age 21+.
 I do not work with families, couples, adolescents, or children.

 Do you perform psychological assessments for diagnosis or to assist with obtaining benefits?